facebook/akd/README.md

 Documentation
 -------------

 The API can be found [here](https://docs.rs/akd/) along with an example for usage.
+To learn more about the technical details behind how the directory is constructed, see [here](https://docs.rs/akd_core/).

 Installation
 ------------